 If you're looking for Seattle attractions, here are a few tips from our Concierge.

 Seattle doesn't require a huge amount of pre-planning.
 Most of our ‘can't miss' Seattle attractions are clustered around downtown within easy walking distance of each other.
 Complimentary city maps are available at The Westin Seattle Concierge desk.
-To locate your direction and the lay of the land point to the icon of the Space Needle at the Original Space Needle located north of downtown.
+To navigate the surrounding area, and get an overall lay of the land, we suggest that you locate the Original Space Needle, just north of downtown.